 • Assess components of a random modern product (like a toaster or coatrack or shoe)

-• Discuss progeny of each component (and the final product) and how big chunks of land and biome are destroyed for:
+• Discuss progeny of each component (and the final product) and how large chunks of land and biome are destroyed for:

 • mining (etc) of component elements